joeb000/storefront/README.md

 # storefront
-Backend prototype of venture concept design for a smart network of ownerless, "vending-machine-like", storefronts.
+Backend prototype of venture concept design for a smart network of ownerless, "vending-machine-like" storefronts.